 MLText with your training data table and the names of your columns.
 Training begins right away.

 During training, Create ML puts aside a small percentage of the training data to use for validating the model’s progress during the training phase.
-These both affect training, but in different ways.
+The validation data allows the training process to gauge the model’s performance on examples the model hasn’t been trained on.
+Depending on the validation accuracy, the training algorithm could adjust values within the model or even stop the training process, if the accuracy is high enough.
 Because the split is done randomly, you might get a different result each time you train the model.

 Evaluate the Classifier’s Accuracy

 Next, evaluate your trained model’s performance by testing it against sentences it’s never seen before.
-You do this by passing your testing data table to the
+Pass your testing data table to the

 evaluation(on:) method, which returns an